Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 - `latest` : It is often used to represent the most recent version or build of an image.
 It is commonly assigned to the latest stable release or build.

-- `slim` : reduced image size, only essential components and dependencies, making them lighter and more suitable for environments with limited resources.
+- `slim` : Reduced image size, only essential components and dependencies, making them lighter and more suitable for environments with limited resources.

-- `alpine` : mages based on the Alpine Linux distribution.
+- `alpine` : Images based on the Alpine Linux distribution.
 Alpine images are known for their small size and minimalistic nature.
 They are commonly used for lightweight and resource-efficient deployments.

-- `bullseye`: mages based on the Debian GNU/Linux distribution with the code name "Bullseye".
+- `bullseye`: Images based on the Debian GNU/Linux distribution with the code name "Bullseye".

 - `windowsservercore` : Windows-based Docker images.
 These images are used for running Windows-based applications in containers.

+___

 #### Docker Container